Monique-Holloway/Frontend-Project/README.md

 # Fly & Dine

-This project was a full stack project that required some work, as we worked in a group of 3.
+This project was a front-end project that required some work, as we worked in a group of 3.
 The motivation behind this project was to create a responsive website that would allow users to select the location to where they are flying and be able to see recommended things to do, places to eat, & the current weather in that city.
 We achieved this by using 2 APIs: Open Weather Map & Worlwide Restaurants.

 The languages & framworks used for this project include HTML5, CSS3, Bootstrap & JavaScript.